Promotion Review Committees

 Each college and department must have a standing committee on faculty status to advise the dean and department head.

 - All committee members must have a rank superior to the candidate.
-When reviewing candidates for promotion to full, committee members must be full professors or a full continuing-status professional.
+When reviewing associate candidates for promotion to full, committee members must be full professors or a full continuing-status professional.

 - In appointing departmental standing committees, consideration should be given to candidates’ involvement in GIDPs and other interdisciplinary units.
 When that involvement is significant, an outside faculty should be appointed to the committee.

 As required in UHAP, review committees should begin their deliberations by reviewing department and college promotion criteria for research, teaching, and service and outreach.
 Committees should also review these standards at the end of the process and suggest revisions to their administrators.
-As part of their responsibilities, heads are required to advise candidates in writing of their recommendations on renewal, nonrenewal, promotion, or tenure or continuing status when the recommendation is forwarded to the next level in the review process.
+As part of their responsibilities, heads and deans are required to advise candidates in writing of their recommendations on renewal, nonrenewal, promotion, or tenure or continuing status when the recommendation is forwarded to the next level in the review process.

 The Provost will appoint University Promotion Committees to review Promotion Dossiers for faculty and Promotion Dossiers for continuing status following the appropriate UHAP provisions.
 These committees will advise the Provost in all tenure and continuing-status considerations.
 In accordance with University-level criteria, these committees will carefully and systematically review all pertinent materials provided by departments and colleges to ensure that high standards of accomplishment and professional performance are maintained.